cPanel - Files - Backup Wizard

 The backup process for an account near or over its quota may fail because the system cannot write necessary files, such as a database lock file.

-To create a full backup file, perform the following steps:
+To create a full backup:

 I) From the main Backup Wizard interface, click Back Up.
 The Full or Partial Backup section of the interface will appear.

-II) Click Full Backup.
+- 1) Click Full Backup.
 The Download section of the interface will appear.

-III) Select one of the following destinations from the Backup Destination menu:
+- 2) Select one of the following destinations from the Backup Destination menu:

 Important: Only advanced users should select the Remote FTP Server, Remote FTP Server (passive mode transfer), or SFTP destination settings.